Trashpanda70/Pokemon-Game/Text Docs/README.md

 ## To-Do List

 ### Known Bugs and Issues
-- Some background audio does not loop perfectly, it should be not very noticable but please let me know if you think it ruins the experience
+- Route 1 background music does not loop smoothly
 - Galandart Sprite does not move when fighting.
 This feature would take a lot of time to fix and is something I intend to leave in the game unless I can figure out a fast way to fix it.
 As of now, the only way I know to fix it is to manually photoshop more than 100 photos of Regigigas, which already has a battle sprite, to make a stop motion type image panel for Galandart so that it moves during battle.
 I am not willing to do that since I know photoshop but do not have that amount of skill/patience
+- Galandart Sprite does not move when viewing party Pokemon
 - Butcher does not display formatted text during transactions
-- The tent outside of Heavenly Pillar is not in the same art style as the rest of the game
 - Spirit Pokemon are catchable when they should not be
 - Spirit Pokemon appear on the National Pokedex when they should not
-- Galandart Sprite does not move when viewing party Pokemon
 - Custom moves Rushing Lance and Spiritual Gaze default to normal type when their respective items are not being held by the attacking Pokemon.
 The moves should default to Steel and Ghost respectively
-- Some background music and sound effects are louder than others, this will be tweaked later
+- Some background music and sound effects are louder than others
+- The male trainer sprite gets cut on the edges when throwing a Pokeball into battle
+- Apricorn trees give a random Apricorn each day instead of a fixed one.
+This was intentional (so not really a bug but thought i'd list it) and may or may not be changed later
+- Apricorn trees will activate the 24 hour wait timer if you decline to pick it
 - Rock Climb does not show any rock or dust animations before, during, or after movement
 - Again, please let me know if there are any bugs/glitches you find that are not listed

 ### Features Not Yet Implemented
 - All wild pokemon encounters
-- Any interior of buildings past route 1 apart from Pokemon Centers, Poke-Marts, and some Butcher Shops
+- Any interior of buildings past route 1 apart from Pokemon Centers, Poke-Marts, and Butcher Shops
 - Any characters past route 1 except for the nurse in the Pokemon Center, the sales clerk in the Poke-Marts, and the Butcher in the Butcher Shop
 - Any part of the storyline past Route 1
-- Clean up the storyline before Route 1 to make it more obvious what the player needs to do and give a better reason to embark on their journey
+- Berry plants
 - Create a GIF to show at the start of the intro to flow with the music better
-- Give custom music themes to Mewtwo, Landorus, and perhaps a couple other Legendary Pokemon that do not have one
+- Give custom music themes to Mewtwo and Landorus
-- Create more move animations including animations for custom moves
+- Create move animations for custom moves
 - Honey Tree encounter mechanic
 - Lava Rod fishing mechanic
 - Drone item to replace Fly HM, I am struggling to figure out this one and it might not be implemented but is something I want to add